 In this section, we classify log terminal orders with smooth centre via ramification data.
 We do this directly by computing discrepancies as opposed to appealing to Shephard-Todd's classification of finite groups generated by pseudo-reflections.
 We then elucidate the correspondence between finite subgroups of $\GL_2$ and the possible ramification data of log terminal orders.

-We work more generally with a log surface $(\spec k\llbracket u,v \rrbracket,\Delta)$ where $\Delta$ has {\em standard co-efficients} in the sense that $\Delta = \sum_i b_i C_i$ where each co-efficient $b_i$ has the form $1-1/e_i$ for some positive integer $e_i$ which we call the {\em ramification index}.
-Note that the log surface associated to a normal $R$-order always has standard co-efficients.
+We work more generally with a log surface $(\spec k\llbracket u,v \rrbracket,\Delta)$ where $\Delta$ has {\em standard coefficients} in the sense that $\Delta = \sum_i b_i C_i$ where each coefficient $b_i$ has the form $1-1/e_i$ for some positive integer $e_i$ which we call the {\em ramification index}.
+Note that the log surface associated to a normal $R$-order always has standard coefficients.
 We will usually write the ramification indices $e_1,e_2, \ldots,e_m$ with multiplicity equal to the multiplicity of the corresponding curves $C_i$ in $\Delta$.